suuelee/druber-responsive/README.md

 })
 ```

-### Responsive Nav Bar Result
+### 📱 Responsive Nav Bar Result
 ![Responsive Nav Bar](https://user-images.githubusercontent.com/73853606/190954160-c6ccaef0-a756-444e-a189-df7d36ec9037.gif)

-## Fixing the "Order" section
+## 🔨 Fixing the "Order" section
 To avoid repetition, I will not walk through restyling this section as it is very similar to the layout change in "About".
-Please feel free to take a look at the source code in the files.

-### Responsive "Order" Section Result

-    # INSERT PIC OF MOBILE

 ## ⚠️Important Considerations